 Difference Between Tangible vs Intangible

+The following article provides an outline for Tangible vs Intangible.
 Tangible means anything which we can touch, feel, and see.
 Any tangible assets are assets that have physical existence and physical property; it can be touched—tangible assets mostly associated with fixed assets.
-Examples of tangible assets include Land, Building, Machinery, Equipment, Cash, Stock, Plant, any property that has long term physical existence or purchased for the use of business operations and not for sale, Vehicles, etc. An Intangible Asset is assets that do not have a physical existence.
+Examples of tangible assets include Land, Building, Machinery, Equipment, Cash, Stock, Plant, any property that has long term physical existence or purchased for the use of business operations and not for sale, vehicles, etc. An Intangible Asset is assets that do not have a physical existence.
 It is not possible to see, touch or feel these assets.
 Intangible Asset’s useful life is usually greater than one year.
 Example of Intangible Assets includes Goodwill, Patent, Brand, Copyright, Trademarks, and Permits Patent, Brand, Copyright, Trademarks, and Permits, etc.

 Types of Assets

 Assets are divided into 3 main categories as per below.

 Lets discuss the asset category of Physical existence in detail: